 “And there were set there six waterpots of stone, after the manner of the purifying of the Jews, containing two or three firkins apiece.”

-For many years I simply read through the passage, simply retaining how Jesus had turned water into wine, which without a doubt a doubt this was truly a significant event, water into wine.
-But I had failed to take notice of where the water was that Jesus had turned into wine and even why it was there.
-Suddenly, every aspect of the event was suddenly more significant than I had previously been able to appreciate from the location, the event, and all the things involved in the miracle.
-There are many things here that require our reflection if we are to truly appreciate what Jesus did in the “beginning of miracles” as Jesus “manifested forth His glory” at the wedding in Cana of Galilee.
+For many years I had simply read through the passage, simply retaining how Jesus had turned water into wine, which without a doubt was truly a significant event.
+But I had failed to take notice what water Jesus had turned into wine, and even why it was there.
+Suddenly, every aspect of the event was suddenly more significant than I had previously appreciated.
+Everything from the location, the marriage, and all the steps involved in the miracle seemed filled with meaning.
+Hopefully, I will be able to share these things with you, details that require reflection if one is to truly appreciate all Jesus did with this “beginning of miracles,” when he began to “manifested forth His glory” at the wedding in Cana of Galilee.

-The reason this water was even there in the first place was because of the traditions of the Jews.
-It wasn’t there for their consumption, it was there for religious purification.
+This water was there because of the traditions of the Jews.
+It wasn’t there for consumption, rather for religious purification.
 See the Jews had taken a prophetic truth and turned it into a vain tradition.
 It was their opinion that nothing was truly cleansed unless it had been washed in “living water.”
-What that means is simply running water, either from a moving river, spring, or simply the pouring of water over their hands as the washed them allowing the filth to be washed away.
-To bathe in a basin was merely to wash hands in dirty water, consequently it must be living, or flowing.
+What that means is simply that the water needed to be in motion, such as a moving river, spring, or simply the pouring of water over their hands as they washed, thus allowing the impurities to be washed away.
+For to bathe in a basin would be washing hands in stagnant which would simply hold the impurities, leaving you merely washing in dirty water, consequently it was required to be living, or flowing water.

 Consider also the imagery of the following verses as well–

-What tremendous prophetic action, one bird being washed in the blood and living water of another and being set free to live.
+What tremendous prophetic action, one bird being washed in living water and the blood of another and then being set free to live.
 Another great example would be the design and function of the brazen laver which I hope to have time to write about soon.
 Now these were true prophetic things which God ordained to symbolize aspects of the Gospel, but they were never to become the object of faith or the confidence of men.
 Let’s look at an account in Mark –

 Mr 7:2 And when they saw some of His disciples eat bread with defiled, that is to say, with unwashen, hands, they found fault.
 3 For the Pharisees, and all the Jews, except they wash their hands oft, eat not, holding the tradition of the elders.
 4 And when they come from the market, except they wash, they eat not.
 And many other things there be, which they have received to hold, as the washing of cups, and pots, brasen vessels, and of tables.
 5 Then the Pharisees and scribes asked Him, “Why walk not thy disciples according to the tradition of the elders, but eat bread with unwashen hands?”

-Now we need to make a distinction here, for the Pharisees were not simply speaking of washing some things for the sake of physical cleanliness, they were taking these to the end to declare their own spiritual pureness.
-Their confidence had drifted so far from what God had originally intended and said that now they were actually condemning Jesus and His disciples of sin because they had eaten “bread with defiled, that is to say, with unwashen, hands,” and therefore the Pharisees looked at Jesus and “they found fault.”
+Now it needs to be clarified that the Pharisees were not simply speaking of washing some things for the sake of physical cleanliness, they doing all these things in order to declare their spiritual pureness.
+Their confidence had drifted so far from what God had originally intended, that they were now actually accusing Jesus and His disciples of sin for they had eating “with unwashen hands.”

 Listen to Jesus’ reply to them –

-Jesus turns the accusation around and addresses their sins by the light of God’s word and publicly calls them hypocrites.
+Jesus turned the accusation around and used it to address their sins in the light of God’s word, then publicly calls them hypocrites.
 Look at His list of their sins here:

 - Lip service only, no true heart worship.